 The village has two nature reserves, Stevington Marsh, a Site of Special Scientific Interest, and Pavenham Osier (reed) beds, both managed by the Wildlife Trust for Bedfordshire.

-A world away from city living, there are no large superstores here, just a couple of locally run convenience stores.
+In this retreat from city living, large superstores are notably absent, replaced by a couple of locally run convenience stores.

 However, as getting to Bedford is so fast, you can be amid all the modern amenities you could ever need in no time at all.

-This superb location has the additional benefit of proving trains from Bedford station right into St Pancras in around 50 minutes.
+This superb location provides regular trains from Bedford station right into St Pancras in around 50 minutes.
 Adding a further layer of convenience to this superb and tranquil community.

 Sitting three miles from Bedford the settlement of Bromham is oozing with historic charm.